devvspaces/golang_quiz_project/README.md

 ## Features
 - Users can provide path to their own quiz file as a flag when running the package
 - Users can see their scores and failed at the end of the quiz
+- New Feature: Quiz uses a timer, and users can set timer to start quiz

 ### Usage